One of the most common myths about Japan is that it’s incredibly pricey — but how expensive is Japan really?

 sake presentation at a Japanese restaurant

-Three sake options for tasting (photo by Kent Wang CC BY)
+Sampling sake (photo by Kent Wang CC BY)

 Drink Prices in Japan

-• Tea: Quite often provided for free with a meal
+• Tea: Often provided for free with a meal

 Shinkansen (bullet train) passing Mount Fuji, Japan